-The IoT and real time data analysis can surpass the Bullwhip effect that is inherent with forecast driven distribution channels.
-Demand variations at each stage of supply chains calls for some amount of safety as minor deviations in demand gets amplified up the lane.
+The IoT and real-time data analysis can surpass the Bullwhip effect that is inherent with forecast-driven distribution channels.
+Demand variations at each stage of supply chains call for some amount of safety as minor deviations in demand get amplified up the lane.
 Connected devices that contribute to the intelligent, decision-making network will bring real-time sensitivity and a true pull supply chain for the movement of raw material or the finished product is reflected immediately.
 This translates to zero inventory storage costs and lost sales and thereby enormous savings for retailers and vendors.

 The implementations can:

 - Provide dynamic delay alerts

 - Identify bottlenecks in delivery across multiple stages

 Sales losses on account to shelves that go empty are estimated at 3.9% of sales worldwide9.
 IoT can help retailers cut losses, track inventory and sales in real-time.

 The information from sensors, video footages can give access to specific stages of the buyers’ journey as shoppers move through stores- how much time shoppers linger at a particular display, the products they sieved through before making the purchase, etc. By extracting the context, retailers can persona the shoppers and refine their experience further.